ITheP/Arksplorer/Arksplorer/README.md

 - Stop showing data/searching in maps that are de-selected
 - Make a demo video and link through to home page(s)
 - Contact other ark server admin and see if we can get them to join in!
-- Include OR conditions in filter
 - Include exclusions in filter
 - Replace data storage internally with little db engine, speed up searching/better queries etc.
+- Extra audio warnings (e.g. breeding timer)